JasmineeeWu/BigDataCW1/Student_23098644/1.CourseworkOne/README.md

         order by equity_prices.cob_date)
 ```

 •	Step 2: Complete the trader_perfomance table construction by calculating these equities’ net amount change in the 1 month and including their trader names and fund names.
-Note that the new_net_amount is calculated using the daily close prices multiplied by the net quantity (assume no change).
+The new_net_amount is calculated using the daily close prices multiplied by the net quantity (assume no change).

 ```
 with trader_performance as(